deepin-community/jeepney/docs/index.rst

 =================

 Jeepney is a pure Python interface to D-Bus, a protocol for interprocess communication on desktop Linux (mostly).
+See :doc:`dbus-background` for more background on what it can do.

 The core of Jeepney is `I/O free <https://sans-io.readthedocs.io/>`__, and the ``jeepney.io`` package contains bindings for different event loops to